 Basic-bar.html gives a histogram view of the same data, this time the data is not sorted in any order unlike the previous graph.
 You can see the PDF distribution underlying in this dataset too.
 Spikes are seen in this graph which indicates higher usage of certain tags.
 Excited, Goodmorning, Wow, Yes – many of such positive terms seem to be used more frequently which are indicated by spikes in the graph.

 Searches-Count.html It gives a more spread out and clearer view of the graph above – it can be considered as a sub-plot of the graph above since it accommodates 100 tags.
 If there are certain terms or certain category of terms we want to look at in order to measure sentiment of users, we can create subplots in Plotly using above approach to study particular category of GIFs.
 We can also expand to using bubble plots on categories which can denote number of terms under each category and bubble size will indicate number of terms within the category.
 Bigger the bubble, more number of tags under that category and vice versa.

+How many unique gifs are shared?
+What does the distribution look like?

 Unique GIFs in the table